Gemma La Guardia Gluck: The Holocaust

+After the War

-Gemma spent the last years of her life in a modest apartment in Queens.
-When she arrived in New York in 1947, she wrote a memoir (My Story) which was published in 1961 by S. L. Shneiderman (the book was republished in 2007 by Rochelle G. Saidel with the title of Fiorello's Sister: Gemma La Guardia Gluck's Story).
+Gemma spent the last years of her life in a modest apartment in Queens, living in Queensbridge Houses, a low-income housing project build by the LaGuardia administration in 1939.
+When she arrived in New York in 1947, she wrote a memoir (My Story) which was published in 1961 by S.L.
+Shneiderman (the book was republished in 2007 by Rochelle G. Saidel with the title of Fiorello's Sister: Gemma La Guardia Gluck's Story).
 It is an important testimony to the story of a Hungarian Jewish family who were victims of the Holocaust and the terrible living conditions in the Ravensbrück concentration camp, but also offers vivid memories of the childhood spent in America with her brother Fiorello and their parents.
-She died in New York.
+She died in New York, 2 November 1962.